Baillie Gifford willing to invest more in Tesla: the Times

 The backing from Baillie Gifford comes days after Tesla reported a net profit of $311.5 million in the third quarter.

-Tesla and Baillie Gifford did not immediately respond to requests seeking comments.
+A spokesman for Baillie Gifford declined to comment on the report, while Tesla did not immediately respond to a request for comment.

 Reporting by Philip George in Bengaluru; Editing by Gopakumar Warrier